-Manuscripts can be submitted in English and Macedonian (Link to Author Guidelines in Macedonian).
+Manuscripts can be submitted in English (Authorial Statement in English) and Macedonian (Link to Author Guidelines in Macedonian and Authorial Statement in Macedonian).
 Authors whose first language is not English are expected to have the paper proofread by a native English speaker.

-Manuscripts should be between 4500 and 8000 words in length, including abstracts, references, footnotes and tables.
+Manuscripts should be no more than 30000 characters in length, including abstracts, references, footnotes and tables.
 Longer manuscripts can be accepted if approved by the editorial board.

 Contributions should be prepared in MS Word.doc or Word.docx, standard A4 format, Times New Roman 12-point font size.
 Use 1.5 spacing between all lines of the manuscript.

 Tables and figures can be embedded within the text, but should also be provided in separate files for typesetting in JPEG or PDF format.
 Use single spacing for their content.
 Graphs and scanned images should be labelled as “Figures” and have a minimum resolution of 300 dpi.